saurav193/capstone_BIBA/doc/internal_report.md

 in the winter.
 We could have fit a unique regression surface to observations derived from each playground, but it would have been unreasonable to create 2500 models and impossible to predict `unacast_session_count` for new playgrounds.
-A reasonable solution to incorporating these across-group differences was to build mixed effects models.
+A reasonable compromise to incorporating these across-group differences was to build mixed effects models.
 We grouped the playgrounds using a specific characteristic and then fit a regression surface.
 However, each group was allowed to have